 Where Art Happened : From Klint to Party

-This November Unit London will present Where Art Happened - From Klint to Party, Damian Elwes’ first solo exhibition with the gallery, and the next step in his examination of artists and their creative spaces.
+Unit London presents Where Art Happened - From Klint to Party, Damian Elwes’ first solo exhibition with the gallery, and the next step in his examination of artists and their creative spaces.

 Elwes is fascinated with the life-force of creativity: what drives it, what affects it, what captures it.
 His depiction of an artists’ studio becomes a psychological portrait.
 We often talk about the furnishings of the mind, but in painting artists’ studios, Elwes is depicting exactly that.
 He is mapping the mental and creative landscape of an artist.